 There are a number of different experiences on offer at the farm.

 The farm offers a range of group and personal tours for one to three hours, to best suit your wishes.
 The tours are a great way to meet all of the different species of farm animals, to spend longer with those you like the best, and to get hands-on with helping to lead, feed and pet the animals.
+The tours offer opportunities to interact with different animals at Trevena Glen Farm.

 You can book regular horse riding lessons, or for beginners, you can add on a 15-minute horse ride to any tour.